stonepros/stone/doc/stonefs/multifs.rst

     ceph fs volume create <fs_name>

-Ceph will create the new pools and automate the deployment of new MDS to support the new file system.
+Stone will create the new pools and automate the deployment of new MDS to support the new file system.
 The deployment technology used, e.g. cephadm, will also configure the MDS affinity (see: :ref:`mds-join-fs`) of new MDS daemons to operate the new file system.